keen/pingpong/README.md

 How often, in seconds, to run this check? (leave blank for 60) 30

+What HTTP Method?
+(GET or POST, leave blank for GET)
 ```

+**Note**: Entering POST as the Method will ask you for data to be posted.

 This process adds a check to a `./checks.json` file, creating it if necessary.
 Here's what that file looks like after we add the check: